 This study was conducted against the backdrop of this critical challenge.
 Specifically, the research team aimed to develop a universal drug delivery system to improve the water solubility and bioavailability of poorly soluble drugs.

-In this way, the team hopes to revitalize potentially effective drugs abandoned due to solubility problems and significantly boost the success rate of new drug R&D.
+Through this approach, the team hopes to revitalize potentially effective drugs that have been abandoned due to solubility problems and significantly improve the success rate of new drug R&D.

-In addition, this delivery system is expected to shorten the drug translation cycle from the laboratory to the market and reduce R&D costs, thereby accelerating the development of innovative therapies and providing more treatment options for patients.
+In addition, this delivery system is expected to shorten the translation cycle from laboratory research to market launch and reduce R&D costs, thereby accelerating the development of innovative therapies and providing more treatment options for patients.

-Initially, Lei Xu and his colleagues focused their research on exploring the mechanism underlying this phase transition.
-They discovered that when crystalline drugs are mixed with the team’s colloidal sphere assemblies, all the crystals are converted into an amorphous state.
+Initially, Lei Xu and his colleagues focused on exploring the mechanism underlying this phase transition.
+They discovered that when crystalline drugs are mixed with the team’s colloidal sphere assemblies, the crystals are converted into an amorphous state.

 Based on classical nucleation theory, the research group focused on altering pore size and designed a series of experiments to verify the relationship between drug nucleation and nanomaterials.
 However, they found that surface modification had a more significant impact on the experimental results than pore size.

-Furthermore, as the experiments progressed, the research team began to notice that this modification method could not only alter the physical form of drugs but also significantly improve their solubility.
+As the experiments progressed, the research team further observed that this modification method could not only alter the physical form of drugs but also significantly improve their solubility.

-Subsequent studies demonstrated that under appropriate conditions, the modified drugs can achieve an extremely high supersaturated state.
-This was a major breakthrough for the team, as it meant a solution to the critical problems of many poorly soluble drugs.
+Subsequent studies demonstrated that, under appropriate conditions, the modified drugs could achieve an extremely high supersaturated state.
+This represented a major breakthrough for the team, as it pointed to a potential solution to the critical challenges faced by many poorly soluble drugs.

-During this period, the research group concentrated on optimizing the preparation process of nanomaterials and their effects on different drugs to identify the most effective formulations.
+During this period, the research group focused on optimizing the nanomaterial preparation process and evaluating its effects on different drugs to identify the most effective formulations.

 After confirming the technology’s effectiveness and broad applicability, the research team began to consider its commercialization.
 The first challenge they faced was translating the lab-scale technology into practical products.

-Following initial successes and technological recognition, the research team founded the startup PharmaEase Tech Limited in 2023, dedicated to developing drug delivery solutions based on this technology.
+Following initial success and technological recognition, the research team founded the startup PharmaEase Tech Limited in 2023, dedicated to developing drug delivery solutions based on this technology.

-The journey may seem smooth on the surface, but in reality, the team has overcome numerous obstacles.
-Initially, Lei Xu’s team was focused on fundamental physics research, operating in a research environment and with conditions vastly different from those it faces today.
+Although the journey may appear smooth on the surface, the team has in fact overcome numerous obstacles.
+Initially, Lei Xu’s team focused on fundamental physics research, operating in a research environment and under conditions vastly different from those they face today.

 Lei Xu still clearly remembers the first time the team conducted experiments based on theoretical hypotheses.
-Back then, the team set their goals with great confidence, but reality quickly dampened their spirits.
+At the time, the team set their goals with great confidence, but reality quickly dampened their spirits.
 Experiments failed one after another, and those days were filled with frustration.

-In addition to internal challenges, the team faced immense external pressure.
-Investors raised constant doubts, worrying whether the technology could truly move beyond the laboratory.
-In the face of such pressure, the research team requested samples from commercial partners and used outstanding experimental results to demonstrate to investors that their technology still holds strong competitiveness when applied to commercial products.
+In addition to internal challenges, the team also faced significant external pressure.
+Investors repeatedly raised doubts, questioning whether the technology could truly move beyond the laboratory.
+In response, the research team obtained samples from commercial partners and used strong experimental results to demonstrate to investors that their technology remained highly competitive when applied to commercial products.

 Through these interactions, the research team not only gained investors’ trust and support but also received valuable feedback, which helped them further optimize the technology and business model.

-Looking to the future, Lei Xu plans to collaborate with pharmaceutical companies to expand the technology to the latest drug R&D fields, including targeted drugs and biologic drugs.
+Looking ahead, Lei Xu plans to collaborate with pharmaceutical companies to expand the technology into the latest areas of drug R&D, including targeted drugs and biologic drugs.

 References: